 What you could do for a Business Post: If you are running a Boxing Day sale, make sure that you promote this on your social media profiles before Christmas day with strong graphics and any promo codes to encourage customers to return to your online shop on the day itself.

-What you could do for a Personal Post: If you’re braving the Boxing Day sales, make a video of the queuing and crowds.
+What you could do for a Personal Post: If you’re braving the Boxing Day sales yourself, make a video of the queuing and crowds.
 Alternatively, if you’re only shopping online, let your followers know what you’ve picked up in your haul.

 The Event: New Year’s Eve